ashakiran07/airbnb_vinyl/README.md

 -Created by the [Le Wagon coding bootcamp batch 1456](https://www.lewagon.com) team as a initial project.
--This is a cloned repo of the collaborative project by a team member.
+This is a cloned repo of the collaborative project by a team member.
 To see more details with commits, please find the original git repo here: https://github.com/lae178456/airbnb_vinyl

 ## Technologies Used